OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/CreateNewWellPaths.md

 Clicking and dragging the blue part of a target, it can be moved along the Z axis only.
 Clicking and dragging the magenta part of a target, it can be moved freely around.

 ### Well Plan
-A well plan can be displayed by selecting **Show Well Plan** from the context menu of a generated well path.
+A well plan can be displayed by selecting **Show Well Plan** from the right-click menu of a generated well path.

 ```
 -- MDRKB          CL            Inc          Azi            TVDMSL         NS                EW               Dogleg      Build        Turn